A Glastonbury Romance: Island of Avalon

 Though no longer an island the high conical bulk of Glastonbury Tor had been surrounded by marsh prior to the draining of fenland in the Somerset Levels.
 In ancient times, Ponter's Ball Dyke would have guarded the only entrance to the island.
 The Romans eventually built another road to the island.
 Glastonbury's earliest name in Welsh was the Isle of Glass, which suggests that the location was at one point seen as an island.
-At the end of the 12th century, Gerald of Wales wrote in De instructione principis:
+At the end of the 12th century, Gerald of Wales wrote in De principis instructione:

 What is now known as Glastonbury was, in ancient times, called the Isle of Avalon.
 It is virtually an island, for it is completely surrounded by marshlands.
 In Welsh it is called Ynys Afallach, which means the Island of Apples and this fruit once grew in great abundance.
 After the Battle of Camlann, a noblewoman called Morgan, later the ruler and patroness of these parts as well as being a close blood-relation of King Arthur, carried him off to the island, now known as Glastonbury, so that his wounds could be cared for.
 Years ago the district had also been called Ynys Gutrin in Welsh, that is the Island of Glass, and from these words the invading Saxons later coined the place-name "Glastingebury".